dennisgranath/gocd-docker/README.md

 ### Deployment

-To start one server and one agent:
+To start the default stack with one agent:

 1. `docker-compose up -d`